-Today, Chef Barry's ready for a new challenge as ICE's director of culinary research and development, with plans to produce groundbreaking educational material and "show students how the food world is developing without alienating them."
-He embraces a modernist approach to savory cooking in the culinary technology lab.
-Chef Barry teaches food as a science and encourages student ideas with workshops in which there will be freedom to fail and discuss how to constantly push for improvement.
+Today, Chef Barry innovates and inspires as ICE's director of culinary research and development.
+He implemented the school's first fermentation lab and embraces a modernist approach to savory cooking in the culinary technology lab.
+Chef Barry teaches food as a science and encourages student ideas with the freedom to fail and discuss how to constantly push for improvement.

 Chef Barry invites prominent chefs from around the world to our campus for demonstrations as part of ICE's Elite Chef series, he teaches sous vide and fermentation to professionals across food and health sectors, and he trains students for national competitions, such as the United States of Umami Culinary Competition, which Amanda Lee won in 2019.

 - Owner/Head of Operations, Spring Summer Associates, 2011 to 2018

 - Senior Chef de Partie, Apsleys a Heinz Beck Restaurant at The Lanesborough, 2009-2011

 - Senior Chef de Partie, The Lanesborough, 2005-2008